-The website is truly a treasure-trove of information.
-Statistics are broken down by region and state, making it even more helpful.
-For those of us in Region 1, it’s interesting to note that the Agency initiated only 101 cases in the past year, trailing only Region 9 with 90.
-Region 4 topped the list with 360 cases initiated last year.
+And as has been highlighted on this Blog in the past, EPA’s year-end enforcement website is a treasure-trove of information.
+Statistics are broken down by region, state, and statute, making it even more useful.
+For those of us in Region 1, it’s interesting to note that the Agency initiated just 104 cases in the past year; the lowest number in the country.
+Contrast that with Region 6 which topped the list by initiating 362 enforcement cases in 2015.

 |Total Enforcement Actions||Water||Air||Waste||CERCLA||Chemical||Criminal||Federal Facilities|